-If you want to become a volunteer please view the Making Connections Walsall leaflet and go directly to the website of One Walsall here
+If you want to become a volunteer please view the Making Connections Walsall leaflet and go directly to the One Walsall website.

 Cyber criminals are preying on fears of the coronavirus (COVID-19), and sending scam emails that try and trick people into clicking on a bad link.

-Some guidance to help you identify the scam emails can be found here
+Guidance to help you identify the scam emails

 Friends Against Scams have published the following information about on keeping safe from scams.

 Here are just some of the scams we are aware of, but please note that criminals come in all shapes and sizes and can contact you at the door, by phone, post or online: